Last update:11 Jan 2017

 |6th National Communication on the UN Framework Convention on Climate Change||Submitted (2014)||

 The Dutch Government appointed the Delta Commissioner to direct the development and implementation of the Delta Programme.
 Every year the Delta Commissioner reports to the Cabinet about progress and advises on necessary steps.
 On behalf of the Cabinet the Minister of Infrastructure and the Environment presents the Delta Commissioner's annual report to the Parliament supplemented with an appropriate policy response.
-The provinces, municipalities and especially the regional water boards are closely involved in developing this annual report.
+The provinces, municipalities, the regional water boards, as well as NGOs, are closely involved in developing this annual report.

-Solidarity between regions and between generations is a key principle for financing the Delta Programme.
+Solidarity between regions and between generations, sustainable development and flexibility are the three key principles of the Delta Programme.
 The Delta Fund holds money dedicated by the national government for the implementation of measures and research needs.
-The water boards co-fund the primary flood defence system.
 The fund will be highly significant for credible and timely delta-management in the coming decades.
-As from 2020, the Delta Fund will be fed with a minimum of €1 billion a year in order to ensure the implementation of the Delta Programme.
-Every year the Delta Commissioner will present advice on how to target the budget on necessary measures and supporting research in the annual Delta Programme.
+As of 2020, the Delta Fund will be fed with a minimum of €1 billion a year in order to ensure the implementation of the Delta Programme.
+Every year the Delta Commissioner will present an advice on how to target the budget on necessary measures and supporting research in the annual Delta Programme.
 The Minister of Infrastructure and the Environment decides and is politically responsible.
 Interim decisions will take account of uncertainties around the future impact of climate change as well as spatial and socio-economic developments.
 The approach here is the so called ‘adaptive delta management', choosing the kind of necessary measures that keep options open for later adjustment.
 In the process all relevant material, results of research and knowledge programmes (‘Knowledge for Climate'), experience from international cooperation (e. g.
 ‘Netherlands Water Partnership', ‘Partners for Water', ‘Delta Alliance' and Connecting Delta Cities), and assessments by the Netherlands Environmental Assessment Agency (such as the study ‘Climate Adaptation in the Dutch Delta - Strategic options for a climate-proof development of the Netherlands') are taken into account.
 Adaptive delta management based on sound knowledge used in a future oriented Delta Programme is essential for cost-effective investments.

-Up to 2015, the execution of investments in existing programmes (such as ‘Room for the River', ‘Border Meuse Programme' and ‘Flood Protection Programme') and projects (such as Climate buffers) continue.
+Up to 2015, the execution of investments in existing programmes (such as ‘Room for the River', ‘Border Meuse Programme' and ‘Flood Protection Programme'), and projects (such as Climate buffers) continued.
 The recently published ‘Third Safety Assessment' which looked into the existing primary flood defence systems, acknowledged the importance of the considerable effort devoted to compliance with current, statutory flood protection standards.
-Reinforcing weak segments of the coastal defence is also work in progress.
-Meanwhile, new flood protection standards have been proposed in the light of increased population numbers and economic value of assets that will be turned into the legal norms after 2017.
+Reinforcing weak segments of the coastal defence is finalized.
+Meanwhile, new flood protection standards have been proposed in the light of increased population numbers and economic value of assets that are turned into legal norms as of 1 January 2017.

 In 2009 the Dutch provinces signed an agreement with the national government to mainstream climate adaptation into spatial planning.
-Today most provinces have written climate adaptation action programmes.
+Today most provinces have developed climate adaptation action programmes.
 Priorities are ‘no regret' options and mainstreaming climate adaptation into water management, spatial planning, nature policy, agriculture and economic policy.
-For spatial planning a specific engagement programme has been set up to stimulate regional and local policy makers, institutes and businesses to create climate proof and water resilient cities from the year 2020.
-Applicants can receive funds to implement this ambition by joining the programme and they can sign a letter of intent to indicate they are willing to adapt to climate change.
-The engagement programme focusses on capacity building and mainstreaming spatial adaptation.

 Next to these programmes, sector (infrastructure, nature, health etc.) specific adaptation measures are in the process of being created or are already being implemented (see section 3).